 makes by calling a therapist or friend).
 Only then can she forge the path back.

-4) Step Three: Reset the client in the here and now.
+- Step Four: Reset the client in the here and now.
 So many reproductive clients oscilate between living in

 the future (all will be well when I get my baby) and the past (I want my pregnancy back).
 I need her here